jsimplicio/jsimplicio.github.io/_posts/2018-1-1-new-dscout-for-android.md

 	<figcaption class="media-caption center">Android app - Entry uploading</figcaption>
 </figure>

+Scouts can access the history of missions they have participated in that have closed.
+They're still able to message with their mission advisor in a closed mission.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/android-7.png" alt="Android app - Closed missions" />
 	<figcaption class="media-caption center">Android app - Closed missions</figcaption>
 </figure>

+Through a scout's account settings they can access the "Entry Upload Progress".
+This screen is particularly helpful for submissions that contain big media attachments.
+They're able to cancel uploads and retry them.
+Uploads occur in a queue in the order they were submitted.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/android-8.png" alt="Android app - Entry upload progress" />
 	<figcaption class="media-caption center">Android app - Entry upload progress </figcaption>
 </figure>

+Finally, with the release of [dscout Live](https://dscout.com/live) we were able to start implementing small mobile features that supplement the web Live experience for a scout.
+For example, scouts are able to see the time for scheduled Live interviews and get a link to their session.
+They will also see details such interview length and reward.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/android-9.png" alt="Android app - dscout Live support" />